milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Snap and Chat Metadata

-My Story
+Stories

 Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.

 You can share Snaps in your Story with just your friends, or with the entire Snapchat community.
-Sometimes, if a My Story is set to viewable by 'Everyone' and becomes popular, it may be featured in Discover and other places so more people can see it!
+Sometimes, if your Story is set to viewable by 'Everyone' and becomes popular, it may be featured in Discover and other places so more people can see it!
 Snaps in your Story are posted for 24 hours, though you can remove them from your Story at any time.

 How to Use Stories